 During hot sunny weather we recommend that you put suntan cream on your child before coming to school.
+Sun cream may be applied before school and last all day.
 If they require a top-up during the day, it will be up to the child to apply it themselves.
 Therefore please provide a named, easily applied protection.
-We would also encourage you to provide a named safari style sun hat on your child's peg.
+We would also encourage you to provide a named safari style sun hat on your child's peg but no sunglasses please.
+The playground has shady areas for the children on hot days.